The Silence of Dean Maitland (1934 film): Censorship troubles

 Ken G. Hall ran into trouble with the censor over scenes where Charlotte Francis swims on the beach and later seduces the clergyman.
 However, Cinesound appealed and these scenes ended up staying in the final film.
 A brief shot in which Alma's towel slips while she is changing was removed.

 Box office

 Released on a double bill with the variety short Cinesound Varieties, the film was highly popular at the local box office and achieved release in England; in fact, Hall says box office receipts were higher in England than in Australia.

 By the end of 1934 The Silence of Dean Maitland had earned an estimated £22,000 at the Australian box office and a profit of £4,300; in 1952 Hall claimed the film had earned just under £50,000 in Australia.

 The movie was being screened in cinemas as late as 1940.

 Critical

-The movie came second place in a 1935 Commonwealth film competition, winning £1,250.
+The movie came second place in a 1935 Commonwealth Government Film Competition, winning £1,250.
 First prize went to Heritage (1935).
 The judges said the film: